Where Fire and Water Can Coexist

 Typically this means ceramic glass is the best option for bathroom installations.
 A custom COOL-Pack equipped fireplace would be even better as these fireplaces can have glass temperatures as low as 115˚F (46˚C).

 Humidity is never a friend to electronics, or any other part of a fireplace for that matter.
-Make sure that the bathroom is fitted with an adequate extractor fan.
+Fit the bathroom with an adequate extractor fan to keep humidity at bay.

 ANSI Z21.50/CSA 2.22 standards state that any fireplace installed in a bathroom, sitting room, or bedroom must be a direct vent unit.